Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Special subfunctors of and applications

-When restricting to short exact sequences in $\Ext^1$, on which certain more subadditive functions, other than $\mu(-)$, is also additive, then one obtains vanishing of the corresponding submodule of $\Ext^1_R(M,F)$ for any free $R$-module $F$.
+When restricting to short exact sequences in $\Ext^1$, on which certain subadditive function, other than $\mu(-)$, is additive, one obtains vanishing of the corresponding submodule of $\Ext^1_R(M,F)$ for any free $R$-module $F$.
 We make this precise in Proposition \ref{loewy}, whose proof uses the following lemma.